 Despite the voracious appetite with which scholars have devoured his films, writing about Tarkovsky remains a mystery, a chimera, a dare; he is one of the few, perhaps the only modern director who fundamentally cannot be boxed in or contained in even the most thoroughgoing, novel exegesis because his films denounce the idea of analysis in favor of the raw, the sensual, the radiantly sensory.
 Watching a Tarkovsky film isn’t a means to learning a set of data points, but a treatise on how learning functions.
-His canon is nothing short of the divine text of the medium.
+His canon is nothing short of a Rosetta Stone for the medium.

 Tarkovsky’s camera doesn’t walk through the screen; rather, it haunts the ethereal spaces, taunting us with an askew perspective of interpersonal conflict where the senses exist in consternated conflict.
 More obvious narrative ques of sensory overload and dissonance do reveal themselves for those who don’t look elsewhere: a man recites a jeremiad sitting against a treetrunk, trapping himself within his words, only to find that his mute son has disappeared from his vision.
 But the more telling instances dotting the landscape are purely formal; the house, for one, is a cornucopia of dashed expectations and discordant senselessness.
-We intimate secret desires and lusts as the characters subliminally pine for one another, but the failures in their communication, the gulf between their reality and their dreams, is sublimated into the architectural level of the film’s communication to us.
+We intimate secret desires and lusts as the characters subliminally pine for one another, but the failures in their communication, the gulf between their reality and their dreams, is sublimated to the film’s communication with us.
+Every image and sound is a dialectic with the audience’s capacity to grasp its fluctuating, undulating, fascinatingly ephemeral whispers of truth.

 Specifically, as Tarkovsky glides around the house, characters walk in and out of the frame, speaking to individuals who disappear from view only when we aren’t hearing disembodied, incorporeal voices wash over the screen coming from outside bodies not privy to our visual imagination at the moment.
 The Sacrifice is a case study in cinematic semiotics, distorting and dissecting the barest notions of how people relate to one another, and how we interpret cinema.
 Discrete, disparate sensory experiences seem wholly and violently set against one another.